 Finally, make sure you have any existing plumbing problems addressed.
 If your faucet is leaking or your toilet isn’t flushing properly, have it checked and addressed immediately so you don’t waste valuable water.
 It might be better to have a professional plumber do the work for you so that you can be sure your plumbing problems are fixed properly.

 Keep these tips in mind and you’ll be well on your way to a more energy-efficient home.
-Give us a call at (513) 771-3950 to get a free estimate on our exterior wall painting and other home improvement services.
+Give us a call at (513) 771-3950 to get an estimate on our exterior wall painting and other home improvement services.